kmnthecoder/waveNES/README.md

           D-PAD     =>        Arrow Keys

 # Building
-To build, you will need the olcPixelGameEngine.h from OneLoneCoder on Github.
+To build, you will need the olcPixelGameEngine.h from OneLoneCoder on GitHub.

 The makefile I used is included in the repository.
 I compiled with MinGW-w64.